diningeachox/chronite_corp/docs/gameplay.md

 12. Sends Heavy Engines.
 Takes Infrachronite and Basic Engines as inputs.
 Engines sent here are *inputs*, they cannot be sent to be used as ships; domestic production must be used to get more ships.
 Has Heavy ships.

-13. Hostile Military Planet I. Sends Warships.
+13. Hostile Military Planet I. Sends Munitions.

 Second Tier

 14. Military Planet.
-Sends Warships.
+Sends munitions.
 Takes Antimatter as an input.

 15. Sends Construction Modules.
 Takes Computronium as input.